 Prepping the Room

 Vacuum the area you're cleaning first, including hard floors, carpet and upholstery, to prevent clogging the machine.
 Then, pretreat any stains on carpet and upholstery.
 Enzyme-based cleaners are best for pet and protein-based stains, and an oxygen bleach-based product works beautifully for food spills.
 In a pinch, dilute a tablespoon of laundry detergent in a cup of water and sponge this directly on any marks.

-Setting Up the Machine
+Setting Up the Bissell Proheat

 Remove the measuring cup from the 2-in-1 water tank and fill it with a cleaner suitable for the surface you're treating.
 Bissell makes several cleaning solutions for various surfaces, including a special detergent for hard flooring as well as cleaners with built-in Scotchgard for carpet and upholstery.

 Set the machine to the floor-cleaning setting and position yourself at the wall farthest from the entrance to the room.
 If you're cleaning hard flooring, clip the hard floor tool onto the machine's main nozzle.
 This attachment doesn't come with all Proheat models, but you can purchase it through Bissell.

-As you work, the equipment disperses the diluted cleaning agent from the tank's bladder onto the floor, and then suctions the dirty cleaning solution into the tank, where it collects in the empty space surrounding the bladder.
+As you work, the equipment disperses the diluted cleaning agent from the tank's bladder onto the floor and then suctions the dirty cleaning solution into the tank, where it collects in the empty space surrounding the bladder.
 When the equipment stops dispensing the cleaning solution, it's time to refill the tank with cleaner and hot water.
 Even a small bedroom may require at least one refill during the cleaning process.

 Make sure that water-based cleaning is safe for your upholstery; if there's a "W" or "SW/WS" on the upholstery's tag, the Bissell Proheat should work well.
 If the tag is stamped with an "S" or an "X," water could damage the fabric.